PrEP (short for Pre-Exposure Prophylaxis) is a pill that protects you from getting HIV.

 Having as much information about why you want to be on PrEP is a great way to start that conversation with your provider.
 The CDC has provided this handy guide on what to do before, during, and after your appointment with your provider.

 PrEP should be covered by your health insurance.
 If you do not have health insurance you can get help signing up for a low cost plan that covers PrEP.
 Copayment assistance programs are available to help cover out-of-pocket costs of PrEP.

 If you do not have health insurance or if you have questions about how to pay for PrEP, call the Countywide PrEP Navigation Services Line for assistance: (408) 792-3750.

-Most adults can safely use PrEP, but a doctor will need to determine if there is any reason why you should not take it.
+Most people can safely use PrEP, but a doctor will need to determine if there is any reason why you should not take it.
 PrEP is only for people who are HIV negative.